SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

           destination: 'my/default/topic'
 ```

-🛠 Go ahead and test the function by repeating the `Try-Me` steps that we used above to test the `StreamBridge` implementation.
+🛠 Go ahead and test the function by repeating the "Try-Me" steps that we used above to test the `StreamBridge` implementation.
 You should see the same result :)

 ## Batch Publishing